cossio/SamApp2024.jl/README.md

 # Other resources

-The code for simulations of other riboswitch families can be found at the following repository: https://github.com/cossio/RiboswitchesSimulations20240620.jl.
+The code for simulations of other riboswitch families (reported in Supplementary Materials of the paper cited above) can be found at the following repository: https://github.com/cossio/RiboswitchesSimulations20240620.jl.